JackTheSpades/SpriteToolSuperDelux/README.md

   ### Other sprite types

-  PIXI also has the ability to insert other types of sprites, such as cluster or extended sprites.
+  PIXI also has the ability to insert other types of sprites, such as cluster, extended, minor extended, bounce, smoke, spinning coin and score sprites.
   To insert these other types, you just have to change the list type within your list file.
 This is simply done by a type of headline with the all caps type followed by a colon.
-Valid headlines are: "SPRITE:" (default), "EXTENDED:", "CLUSTER:", all without quotes.
+Valid headlines are: "SPRITE:" (default), "EXTENDED:", "CLUSTER:", "MINOREXTENDED:", "BOUNCE:", "SMOKE:", "SPINNINGCOIN:", "SCORE:" all without quotes.
 You probably won't need the SPRITE: header, since it's the default but it's there anyway.
   After that header, you can proceed to place sprites just like before, except they are taken from their respective directories.
 An example: